ericbarnhill/barnhill-ij-toolkit/README.md

 The Barnhill ImageJ Toolkit
 (c) Eric Barnhill 2016 All Rights Reserved.

 This package provides some useful tools for ImageJ and Fiji.
+To install, drag the .jar file located in "dist" to your ImageJ or Fiji plugins folder.

 Custom Legend: Design a legend in an independent window using a LUT of your choice and to your own specifications.
 This plugin is an extension of the Calibration Bar functionality.